The Art of Writing

 Laura McCormick, Owner

-Laura, a relatively new member of SCWG, is offering editing services to all members.
-She is a freelancer with over 25 years’ experience in techcnical writing, résumés that get interviews, and editing many types of written work (except poetry).
+Laura is offering editing services to all members.
+She is a freelancer with over 25 years’ experience in technical writing, résumés that get interviews, and editing many types of written work (except poetry).
 Her attention to detail benefits new writers as well as published authors.
 Please click HERE for her brochure.

 Does Your Book Have What it Takes?